top of page

 My Story

-I never imagined standing in a bookshop beside a tower of my own books, sharing stories with readers.
-For most of my life, I was a lawyer—a barrister and solicitor—working in international construction disputes.
-I spent over three decades in the legal world, ultimately serving as Director at Corbett & Co, and co-authoring several legal texts, including Arbitration of Commercial Disputes (OUP).
+I never envisioned standing in bookshop beside a tower of my own books, sharing stories with readers.
+For most of my career I practiced law as a barrister and solicitor specializing in international construction disputes and co-authored several legal texts, including Arbitration of Commercial Disputes (OUP).

 book signing 2.jpg